ChristianCampos-55/holberton-system_engineering-devops/0x19-postmortem/README.md

 * Improve departments communications inside Rappi.
 * Develop mechanism to better communicate to our customers the status of our app, as well as what we are doing to fix it.

+Rappi is committed to always deliver a quick and reliable experience to our users.
+We appreciate and apologise to everyone who received said product (the “World’s Worst Person” mug), and will refund all of those purchases.
+Our users are also incentivised to keep the mug and invest on “Craig’s Gifts n’ Gags” shop, which is now set to be listed on the Nasdaq.

 ---
 > ## Contact